Ethics in Psychiatric Rehabilitation

 There are recommended readings but no required texts for this course.

-After participating in the online seminar, send the final ethical dilemma assignment and online seminar evaluation form to:
+After participating in the online course, send the final ethical dilemma assignment and online seminar evaluation form to:

 Sue McNamara, MS, CRC, CPRPDirector, Professional Development Program